thrackle-io/rules-engine/docs/userGuides/permissions/ADMIN-ROLES.md

 Rule admin can be granted at any time by the app admin.
 This role can activate and deactivate economic rules within the handler contracts.
 Functions with the modifier onlyRole(RULE_ADMIN_ROLE) can only be called by this role.

 ### Add Command
-The following is an example of the command used to add a risk admin by the app admin.
+The following is an example of the command used to add a rule admin by the app admin.
 Replace `DESIRED_RULE_ADMIN_ADDRESS` in the following cast command with the address that is being granted the `RULE_ADMIN_ROLE`:
 ````
 cast send $APPLICATION_APP_MANAGER "addRuleAdministrator(address)" DESIRED_RULE_ADMIN_ADDRESS --private-key $APP_ADMIN_PRIVATE_KEY --rpc-url $ETH_RPC_URL
 ````